-The Funds' investments, payment obligations and financing terms may be based on floating rates, such as London Interbank Offer Rate ("LIBOR"), EURIBOR, SOFR, Term SOFR and other similar types of reference rates (each, a "Reference Rate").
-Almost all settings of LIBOR have ceased to be published and, in connection with those rates, a Fund has transitioned to successor or alternative Reference Rates as necessary.
-However, the publication of certain other LIBORs (e.g., 3 month Sterling LIBOR and the 1 month, 3 month and 6 month USD LIBOR settings) will continue to be published on a temporary, synthetic and non-representative basis.
-In advance of the expected future transition dates, regulators and market participants have worked to identify or develop successor Reference Rates (e.g., SOFR, Term SOFR and other such rates which are likely, collectively, to replace U.S. dollar LIBOR) and spreads (if any) to be utilized in existing contracts or instruments as part of the transition away from LIBOR.
-Spreads (if any) to be utilized in existing contracts or instruments may be amended through market-wide protocols, fallback contractual provisions, bespoke negotiations, amendments, statutory replacement mechanisms or otherwise.
-Nonetheless, the termination of certain Reference Rates presents risks to the Funds.
-At this time, it is not possible to exhaustively identify or predict the effect of any such changes, any establishment of alternative Reference Rates or any other reforms to Reference Rates that may be enacted in the United Kingdom, the United States or elsewhere.
+The Fund's investments, payment obligations and financing terms may be based on floating rates, such as London Interbank Offer Rate ("LIBOR") and other similar types of reference rates (each, a "Reference Rate").
+In 2017, the United Kingdom's Financial Conduct Authority warned that LIBOR and certain other Reference Rates may cease to be available or appropriate for use after 2021.
+At the end of 2021, certain LIBORs were discontinued, but the most widely used LIBORs may continue to be provided on a representative basis until June 30, 2023.
+The unavailability or replacement of LIBOR may affect the value, liquidity or return on certain Fund investments and may result in costs incurred in connection with closing out positions and entering into new trades.
+Any pricing adjustments to the Fund's investments resulting from a substitute Reference Rate may also adversely affect the Fund's performance and/or net asset value.
+Until then, the Fund may continue to invest in instruments that reference such rates or otherwise use such Reference Rates due to favorable liquidity or pricing.
+The termination of certain Reference Rates presents risks to the Fund.
+At this time, it is not possible to exhaustively identify or predict the effect of any such changes, any establishment of alternative Reference Rates or any other reforms to Reference Rates that may be enacted in the United Kingdom or elsewhere.
+In addition, in connection with supervisory guidance from U.S. regulators, some U.S. regulated entities have ceased to enter into most new LIBOR contracts since January 1, 2022.
 The elimination of a Reference Rate or any other changes or reforms to the determination or supervision of Reference Rates may affect the value, liquidity or return on certain Fund investments and may result in costs incurred in connection with closing out positions and entering into new trades, adversely impacting a Fund's overall financial condition or results of operations.

 Events such as natural disasters, pandemics, epidemics, and social unrest in one country, region, or financial market may adversely impact issuers in a different country, region or financial market.
-Furthermore, the occurrence of, among other events, natural or man-made disasters, severe weather or geological events, fires, floods, earthquakes, outbreaks of disease (such as COVID-19, avian influenza or H1N1/09), epidemics, pandemics, malicious acts, cyber-attacks, terrorist acts or the occurrence of climate change, may also adversely impact the performance of a Fund.
+Furthermore, the occurrence of, among other events, natural or man-made disasters, severe weather or geological events, fires, floods, earthquakes, outbreaks of disease (such as COVID-19, avian influenza or H1N1/09), epidemics, pandemics, malicious acts, cyber-attacks, terrorist acts or the occurrence of climate change, may also adversely impact the performance of the Fund.
 Such events could adversely impact issuers, markets and economies over the short- and long-term, including in ways that cannot necessarily be foreseen.
-A Fund could be negatively impacted if the value of a portfolio holding were harmed by such political or economic conditions or events.
-Moreover, such negative political and economic conditions and events could disrupt the processes necessary for a Fund's operations.
+The Fund could be negatively impacted if the value of a portfolio holding were harmed by such political or economic conditions or events.
+Moreover, such negative political and economic conditions and events could disrupt the processes necessary for the Fund's operations.
 In addition, governmental and quasi-governmental organizations have taken a number of unprecedented actions designed to support the markets.
 Such conditions, events and actions may result in greater market risk.